 Normally when we think of doing good with our careers, we think of paths like becoming a teacher or charity worker, which often pay under half what you could earn in the private sector, and may not align with your skills or interests.
 Compared to switching to those careers, giving 10% of your income could easily be less of a sacrifice.

-Moreover, as we’ve discussed, once you start earning more than about $40,000 per year as an individual, extra income won’t affect your happiness that much — while acts that help others, like giving to charity, probably do make you happier.
+Moreover, as we saw earlier in the guide, once you start earning more than about $55,000 per year,6 extra income won’t affect your happiness that much — while acts that help others, like giving to charity, probably make you happier.

-To take just one example, one study found that in 122 of 136 countries, if respondents answered ‘yes’ to the question ‘did you donate to charity last month?’, their life satisfaction was higher by an amount also associated with a doubling of income.5 In part, this is probably because happier people give more, but we expect some of the effect runs the other way too.
+To take just one example, one study found that in 122 of 136 countries, if respondents answered “Yes” to the question “Did you donate to charity last month?,” their life satisfaction was higher by an amount also associated with a doubling of income.7 In part, this is probably because happier people give more, but we expect some of the effect runs the other way too.